Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Estimation of the Physical Properties

 \subsection{SED fitting}

 To estimate the physical properties including the SFR, we first carry out SED fitting on the galaxies in our sample.
 We use the population synthesis code {\sc P\'{e}gase.}3 \citep{fioc_pegase3_2019} to make model SEDs.
-This code includes the nebular emissions in the model spectrum, and follows the chemical evolution in a self-consistent way, which is used to calculate the metallicity of the interstellar medium and the next generation stars.
+This code includes the nebular emissions in the model spectrum, and follows the chemical evolution in a self-consistent way, which is used to calculate the metallicity of the interstellar medium and the next generation stars\footnote{We do not consider the presence of inflowing gas into the system in the SED modeling, which corresponds to the so-called {\it closed-box} model.}.
 We adopt Chabrier03 IMF \citep{chabrier_galactic_2003} with a mass range of $0.08$-$120\ M_\odot$, and the attenuation by intergalactic neutral hydrogen is modeled following the prescription given by \citet{madau_radiative_1995}.
-The internal dust extinction is modeled with Calzetti law \citep{calzetti_dust_2000} and Small Magellanic Cloud \citep[SMC;][]{pei_interstellar_1992} law.
+The internal dust attenuation is modeled with Calzetti law \citep{calzetti_dust_2000} and Small Magellanic Cloud \citep[SMC;][]{pei_interstellar_1992} law.
 We assume $R_V=4.05$ and $R_V=2.93$ for Calzetti and SMC law, respectively.
 As for the star formation history (SFH), we consider seven models; constant star formation (CSF), exponentially declining ($\propto e^{-t/\tau}$), and delayed exponential ($\propto te^{-t/\tau}$) models with the $e$-folding time of $\tau=10,\ 100, 1000$ Myr.